mistakia/nano-community/docs/introduction/misconceptions.md

 In practice, network effects resemble an <a href="https://spectrum.ieee.org/computing/networks/metcalfes-law-is-wrong" target="_blank">S-curve</a> more than an exponential curve.
 The first 50% of merchants that accept digital cash for payment make it exponentially more useful than the second 50%.

-Therefore, the value of digital money will exponentially increase as its network effects grow until it hits an inflection point, at which point it will start to plateau and behave as a store of value.
+Therefore, the value of digital money will exponentially increase at first then hit an inflection point before finally plateauing.
 In other words, digital money will start off behaving like a speculative investment before evolving into a stable store of value as its network effects and utilization mature.

 Learn more about how it can be an <a href="/introduction/investment-thesis">investment now</a> before it stabilizes as digital money.